Predictive Analytics: Predictive Revenue for Every Business

 Quantifying and Connecting

-The business and the CEO both benefit when the data tells the financial story effectively, tying investments to returns.
+Business leadership benefits when data tells the financial story effectively, tying investments to returns.
 In the past, marketing provided total advertising spends and YOY revenue growth as a key indicators.
 Now, however, predictive analytics can provide detailed bottom-line revenue tied directly to specific marketing campaigns.
 The initial investment is input at the top of the predicted revenue model.
 The number of visits from ad to website (Click-through-Rate, or CTR), the number of products added to cart, and the number of completed online purchases (and values) are all captured by tagged elements in the ad platform.
 From this alone, basic math provides the immediate transactional return for the campaign and the acquisition cost per customer.
 More importantly, when those metrics are applied to calculate the Lifetime Value (LTV) of the customer, the true return on investment is apparent.

 By aggregating company financials and ad platform data, key descriptive analytics insights are revealed (mapping spend to specific returns, average transaction revenue, etc.), as well as revenue-producing predictive analytics insights (a known Cost Per Acquisition can forecast revenue from future ad spends, expected campaign return for customer lifetime).
 The use of core data elements from ubiquitous platforms (EAS, digital ad platform, and, optionally, a CDP/CRM) provides the key elements required for marketing leadership to greatly enhance decision-making.